JohnTheScout/jungle-rails/README.md

 A mini e-commerce application built with Rails 4.2 for purposes of learning Rails by example.

 This project started as an inherited code base.
-I added sold out labels, user accounts, order reciepts and email reciepts, admin authentication with HTTP basic auth, and product rating features.
+I added sold out labels, user accounts, order reciepts and email reciepts, admin authentication with HTTP basic auth, product rating features, and a proper CDN for images.

 You can view the site at https://whispering-lake-55007.herokuapp.com/